Background pattern

 Warnings and precautions

-• limit your exposure to sunlight and UV light using protective clothing and applying high-factor sunscreen.
-This is due to the potential risk of skin malignancies with immunosuppressive therapy,
+• limit your exposure to sunlight and UV light while taking tacrolimus, using protective clothing and sunscreen with a high sun protection factor.
+This is due to the potential risk of malignant skin changes with immunosuppressive therapy,

-Other medications and Adoport
+Other medicines and Adoport

-Adoport should not be taken with cyclosporine.
+Adoport should not be taken with ciclosporin.

 • letermovir, used to prevent diseases caused by CMV (human cytomegalovirus),

-• antiemetics, used to treat nausea and vomiting (e.g., metoclopramide),
+• antiemetics, used to treat nausea and vomiting (e.g. metoclopramide),

-• antiepileptic medications phenytoin or phenobarbital,
+• antiepileptic medicines carbamazepine, phenytoin, or phenobarbital,

 • corticosteroids prednisone and methylprednisolone,